-Bret Lundgaard recently completed his second season as an assistant coach for the Tennessee men's and women's swimming and diving program.
+In 2016-17, Bret Lundgaard is in his fifth season as an assistant coach for the Tennessee men's and women's swimming and diving program.

-In Lundgaard's first season at Tennessee, the Vols and Lady Vols enjoyed tremendous success in both the dual meet and championship seasons as a combined program.
+In 2013, Lundgaard's first season on Rocky Top, Tennessee enjoyed one of their finest season's in program history.
 The Lady Vols won their first three NCAA relay titles on their way to finishing third as a team at the national meet, the best finish in program history.
-Meanwhile, the Vols took fourth at SECs and 16th at NCAAs, an improvement of six places from a year ago.
+Meanwhile, the Vols took fourth at SECs and 16th at NCAAs.

 Lundgaard joined Tennessee after spending three years as an assistant with Army, where he served as recruiting coordinator and also primarily trained freestylers and individual medley swimmers.